 We recommend taking some time to get to know the platform and watching some of the fantastic training videos provided by Coinbase before you get started.

 Learning about cryptocurrency is a little like learning about the stock market.
-It’s easy to get started, but as you get more involved, you find yourself more curious and wanting to know how you can make better investments.
+It’s easy to get started with the help of this basic guide to cryptocurrency, but as you get more involved, you find yourself more curious and wanting to know how you can make better investments.